AdobeDocs/workfront.en/help/classic/reports-and-dashboards/dashboards/creating-and-managing-dashboards/delete-dashboard.md

 1. To confirm that you want to delete the dashboard, click **Yes, Delete it.**
    The dashboard is removed from Workfront.

-## Delete a dashboard from the Dashboards area
+## Delete a dashboard from the Dashboards area {#delete-a-dashboard-from-the-dashboards-area}

 If you are deleting multiple dashboards, you can delete the dashboards from the Dashboards tab.
 This is also the only way to delete a dashboard with an external page.